 Etymology of Somnath Temple

-.
+The name Somnath means Lord of the Soma or the Chandra or lunar deity, who is an epithet of Lord Shiva.
 The Somnath Temple is known as the Shrine Eternal and is considered sacred due to the various legends associated to it.

 Legend of Somanth Temple

 As per ancient legends, it is said that the moon God Chandra, possessed with arrogance for his divine features, was cursed to wane by his father-in-law Daksha, who was one of the Prajapatis and the son of Aditi and Lord Brahma.
 With great devotion Chandra prayed to Lord Shiva at the Prabhas tirth, who in turn removed the curse partially, thus causing the periodic waning of moon.
 It has also been said that the Somnath Temple was first built with gold by Moon God, with silver by Ravana, with sandalwood by Lord Krishna and with stone by Bhimdeva, the Solanki ruler of Gujarat.
 The construction of the present day temple began in 1950.
 It is the 7th temple built to commemorate the grandeur of Lord Somnath who was also known as Bhairaveshwar in the Satya Yug, Sharavanikeshwar in the Treta Yug and Shringaleshwar in Dwapara Yug.